dangtuanhuy/assembla-to-jira-migration/README.md

 You should also double check that the all of the `Assembla-Status` were converted properly to the correct Jira status.
 If that is not the case, then you can make changes in bulk.
 For instance, filter on issues where Assembla-Status is `closed` and Jira status is NOT `closed` and by selecting all you can convert them to `Done` in one go.

 ```
-project = PROJECT_KEY and Assembla-Status ~ Closed and status != Closed ORDER BY created DESC
+project = PROJECT_KEY and Assembla-Status ~ Done and status != Closed ORDER BY created DESC
 ```

 ![](images/jira-cleanup-not-closed.png)